-As for other amenities, the dorm has a common area on the floor with a stove and oven.
-Students should bring their own kitchen items: pots, pans, dishes, glasses, etc. The building has wireless Internet access, and a computer lab located on the first floor.
+As for other amenities, the dorm has a common area with a stove and oven.
+Students should bring their own kitchen items: pots, pans, dishes, glasses, etc. The building has wireless internet access, and a computer lab located on the first floor.
 Parking is one block from the dorm and available for a small monthly access fee.
-Laundry facilities, the mail room, and a fitness center are located on the lower level of the Tower.
+Laundry facilities, the mail room, and a fitness center are located on the lower level of Fenn Tower.
 The second floor has a game room with a ping pong table, several pool tables, foosball tables, chess/checker tables, and multiple televisions.
 Students also have access to CSU buildings, such as the recreation center, student center, and libraries.

 What type of clothing will I need?

-It is best to confirm with your employer what the proper attire is for work.
-After hours, you will be in casual clothes for most of our events—there will be three or four “nice” events where you will be required to dress up, so bring something appropriate!
+Confirm with your employer what the proper attire is for work.
+For most of our events, casual clothes are okay.
+There will be three or four professional events where you will be required to wear business attire, so be sure to bring something appropriate.